rapidez/docs/src/4.x/indexer.md

 | `stores` | No       | - Default is the current store<br>- For all stores use `*`<br>- Specific stores: `['store_code1', 'store_code2']` |

 ::: tip Magento Webhooks
-Magento doesn't provide any webhooks by default but you could use [mageplaza/magento-2-webhook](https://github.com/mageplaza/magento-2-webhook) for example and configure it to reindex on product and category updates.
+Magento doesn't provide any webhooks by default, but you could use something like [mageplaza/magento-2-webhook](https://github.com/mageplaza/magento-2-webhook) and configure it to reindex on product and category updates.
 :::

 ### Full reindex

-Additionally there is an endpoints that triggers a full reindex with just a `GET` request:
+Additionally there is an endpoint that triggers a full reindex with just a `GET` request:

 ```
 /api/admin/index/products?token=RAPIDEZ_TOKEN
 ```

-This is using [`fastcgi_finish_request()`](https://www.php.net/fastcgi_finish_request) so you get a response really fast and the index process continues in the background.
+This uses [`fastcgi_finish_request()`](https://www.php.net/fastcgi_finish_request), which means you get a response immediately while the index process continues in the background.